mgorki/CAM2Image/README.md

 1. Automating the creation of svg vector graphics from whole folders of CAM files
 2. Converting svg vector graphics (from 1.) to png.
 3. Adding a prefix to filenames of several files
+4. Splitting a file that contains data from several CAMs into several files (one file per CAM) -> prerequisite for 1 in some cases

 (***Readme to be expanded soon***)